Genepil

-Genepil (1905–1938) was the last queen consort of Mongolia, married to Bogd Khan.
+Genepil (1905 – May 1938) was the last queen consort of Mongolia, married to Bogd Khan.
 She was queen consort for less than a year in 1924.
 Genepil was executed in May 1938 as part of the Stalinist repressions in Mongolia.

 Queen consort

 Genepil was born Tseyenpil in 1905 to a family in Northern Mongolia, around the Baldan Bereeven Monastery.

-After the death of Queen Dondogdulam in 1923, Genepil was chosen as her successor among a group of women between the ages of 18 to 20 years old who were selected by the king's counsellors.
-Genepil was already married to a man named Luvsandamba.
+After the death of Dondogdulam Khatun in 1923, Genepil was chosen as her successor among a group of women between the ages of 18 and 20 years old who were selected by the king's counsellors.
+Genepil was already married, and some sources identify her husband as the Luvsandamba, the man whose wife she was at the time of her death.

-She lived with Bogd Khan until his death on 17 April 1924, when the monarchy was abolished.
-Genepil returned to her family after leaving the Mongolian court.
+She lived with Bogd Khan until his death on 20 May 1924, when the monarchy was abolished.
+Genepil returned to her family after leaving the Mongolian court; she then married (or reunited with, in case he was the same person as her first husband) Luvsandamba.

 In 1937, the government of the Mongolian People's Republic accused Genepil of gathering materiel in order to stage an uprising with the help of Japan.
 She was subsequently arrested and executed in 1938.
+She was pregnant at the time of her execution.

 In popular culture

-The costume design for the Star Wars character Padmé Amidala took inspiration from a 1921 image of a Mongolian lady that is commonly, though incorrectly, attributed to Genepil.
+The costume design for the Star Wars character Padmé Amidala took inspiration from a 1921 image of a Mongolian lady that is commonly, though incorrectly, identified as Genepil.